Sterling Silver Link Bracelet with Flowers

 7" x 1"

 Design patent D152,081 issued to William W. Hobé in 1948

-This sterling silver bracelet with floral basket links has a concealed clasp and safety chain.
+This sterling silver link bracelet with floral basket panels has a concealed clasp and safety chain.
 The intricate flowers have layers of petals, and the back clearly shows the detailed design and handcrafted workmanship Hobé is known for.
-You could wear this beautiful bracelet with any of this maker’s brooches with a floral motif – scroll down to see a selection.
+You could wear this beautiful jewel with any of this maker’s brooches with a floral motif – scroll down to see a selection.

 Vintage Brooches & Pins, Costume Jewelry Sets / Parures, 1940s Jewelry, Hobé JewelryThis sterling silver floral brooch has richly- detailed, textured layers of buds and leaves that emanate from the multi-layered flower in the center.
 In my opinion, the quality of Hobé's flowers is unsurpassed.
 The earrings replicate the center of the brooch.
 The pin closes with a roll-over safety clasp; the earrings have screw-backs.
 This set is one of the maker's more unusual designs from the 1940s and doesn't need any colored stones to make it sparkle.
 Scroll down to see a flower bracelet by Hobé that coordinates with this set.$ 295